apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>the input for this operation declared in the opsDefinition.spec.parametersSchema.
+<p>Represents the input for this operation as declared in the opsDefinition.spec.parametersSchema.
-will create corresponding jobs for each array element. if the param type is array, the format must be &ldquo;v1,v2,v3&rdquo;.</p>
+It will create corresponding jobs for each array element.
+If the param type is an array, the format must be &ldquo;v1,v2,v3&rdquo;.</p>
 </td>
 </tr>
 </tbody>